Anchor text is an integral part of any SEO strategy.

 8. Images

-Alt text is also typically longer than your average anchor text because it needs to describe the image and its context.
+Alt text is also typically longer than your average anchor because it needs to describe the image and its context.

 Example: